Top Travel Essentials for Visiting the UK in 2025: What to Pack & Plan

 -

-Always check the weather before heading out each day.
+Tip: Always check the daily forecast before heading out.

 Tech Gadgets and Charging Tools

 Electricity in the UK runs at 230V and uses Type G plugs.
-Carry a UK plug adapter and make sure your devices support dual voltage.
+Ensure your devices support dual voltage and carry the right adapters.

 Updated Travel Tech Essentials (2025)